moogah/react_redux_apollo_testing/README.md

 const reactWithRedux = wrapper.find(ReactWithRedux);
 expect(reactWithRedux.props().greeting).toBe(undefined);
 ```
-Although this would seem like a good test, the nature of javascipt means it will pass even when there is no prop `greeting` on the wrapper.
+Although this may seem like a good test, it will pass even when there is no prop `greeting` on the wrapper.
 For example, this also passes:

 ```javascript
 const reactWithRedux = wrapper.find(ReactWithRedux);